MichaelRFairhurst/scroll_animate/README.md

 ### ScrollPositionFlow

+_Note: This widget is not a Sliver.
+To use it as a sliver, wrap it in a `SliverToBoxAdapter`._

 Animate a widget based on its scroll progress/position within the scroll view, with paint operation changes only.
 This is a more performant but more limited version of `SliverPositionAnimation`.